sgunadhya/blog/content/review/american_gods.md

 Plot
 ====
+Wednesday, an American version of the Norse God Odin, has taken upon himself to wage a war against the new Gods.
+He hires Shadow, a reformed convict, to help him with the war.
+Together they travel around America, seeking help from the ancient Gods, who have *retired*, and lead a normal human-being-like life.
+It is not clear what killing the new Gods alludes to, perhaps a Luddite revolution.

+Wednesday reaches out to several Gods from different pantheons.

 * What moves the story forward?
 War between modern gods and the ancient gods
 * What lets us keep up with the flow of information?